Robo advisors in Germany

 Feel free to skip the general introduction on robo advisors.
 I thought it should be good to go back to basics.

 What are Robo advisors

-A robo advisor a technology-heavy alternative to trade stocks and commodities yourself, or to hire a financial advisor to do that for you, all of that at costs usually contained below 1%.
+A robo advisor a technology-heavy alternative to trade stocks and commodities yourself in Germany, or to hire a financial advisor to do that for you, all of that at costs usually contained below 1%.